 Please allow two weeks to receive the evaluated worksheet back after you submit it.

 Bachelor’s Degree Completion Option

 Applicants can apply to Pacific University College of Optometry without earning a bachelor's degree prior to the intended year of entry.
 Applicants seeking admission under the bachelor's degree completion option must fulfill all of the prerequisite requirements, in addition to an overall total of at least 90-semester credits from a regionally accredited college or university.
 Coursework must include the following:

-- 12-semester credits in the humanities from at least two of the following disciplines: art, art history, communications/media, education**, English, ethics, history**, humanities, languages, music, philosophy, religion, speech or theater
+- 8-semester credits in the humanities from at least two of the following disciplines: art, art history, communications/media, education**, English, ethics, history**, humanities, languages, music, philosophy, religion, speech or theater

-- 12-semester credits in the social sciences from at least two of the following disciplines: anthropology, business, cultural studies, economics, education**, environmental studies, gender studies, geography, history**, linguistics, political science, psychology or sociology
+- 8-semester credits in the social sciences from at least two of the following disciplines: anthropology, business, criminal justice, cultural studies, economics, education**, environmental studies, gender studies, geography, history**, linguistics, political science, psychology, public health, social work or sociology.

-If an applicant is admitted under the bachelor’s degree completion option, they will be awarded a Bachelor of Science in Vision Science degree from Pacific University College of Optometry after the successful completion of all first-year course requirements of the standard curriculum while enrolled in the College of Optometry (41.25 credits).
+If an applicant is admitted under the bachelor’s degree completion option, they will be awarded a Bachelor of Science in Vision Science degree from Pacific University College of Optometry after successful completion of all first-year course requirements of the standard curriculum while enrolled in the College of Optometry (41.25 credits).